VO2 Max Testing in Louisville, KY

 These ranges are illustrative.
 Your actual zones are calculated from your VO2 max test result and printed on your 18-page report.
 Most Sano longevity protocols build the bulk of weekly training volume in Zone 2 (fat burning and mitochondrial work) with targeted Zone 4 intervals to drive VO2 max gains.

-Dr. Sweeney runs a 25-marker metabolic panel through Quest Diagnostics on every new Sano patient.
-Twenty of those markers actively drive clinical decisions.
-But the VO2 max number tells her things no blood panel can.
+The VO2 max number tells Dr. Sweeney things no blood panel can.
 Three of them are worth understanding before you decide to test.

 The number-one health fear of women in their 40s and 50s is dementia.
-The number-one modifiable predictor of cognitive decline that almost no primary care doctor measures is cardiorespiratory fitness.
+The number-one modifiable predictor of cognitive decline that is rarely measured in traditional healthcare is cardiorespiratory fitness.
 VO2 max captures it directly.
 Patients who improve their VO2 max in midlife are buying decades of cognitive function on the back end.

 Most fitness wearables calculate training zones from a generic age-based formula (220 minus your age, then percentages).
 That formula has nothing to do with your actual physiology.
 Two patients with the same chronological age can have completely different training zones, and training in the wrong zone is the single most common reason adults stop seeing fitness gains in their 40s and 50s.
 The PNOĒ test returns your actual zones from your actual data.